Ra.One

 Ra.One is a 2011 Indian Hindi-language superhero film directed by Anubhav Sinha and produced by Gauri Khan under Red Chillies Entertainment.
 The film stars Shah Rukh Khan in a dual role and Arjun Rampal as the titular antagonist, with Kareena Kapoor, Armaan Verma, Shahana Goswami, Tom Wu, Dalip Tahil and Satish Shah in supporting roles.
 The film's title is inspired by Hindu Saga character Ravana.
 In the film, a video game antagonist escapes into the real world to track down the player who almost defeated him.
-This player, who is the son of the game's deceased creator, brings the game's protagonist into the real world to safeguard himself and his mother from the antagonist.
+The son of the game's deceased creator brings the game's protagonist into the real world to safeguard himself and his mother from the antagonist.

 Principal photography began in March 2010 and took place in India and the United Kingdom and was overseen by an international crew.
 The post-production involved 3-D conversion and the application of visual effects, the latter being recognised as a technological breakthrough among Indian films.
 With a budget of ₹150 crore, inclusive of publicity costs, Ra.One was the most expensive Indian film at the time of release, surpassing the ₹132 crore budget of Enthiran (2010).
 The producers spent ₹150 crore, including a ₹52 crore marketing budget, which involved a nine-month publicity campaign, brand tie-ups, merchandise, video games and viral marketing.
 The film faced controversies involving plagiarism, content leaks and copyright challenges.

 Ra.One was theatrically released on 24 October 2011, the beginning of the five-day Diwali weekend, in 2D, 3D and dubbed versions in Tamil and Telugu languages with three international premieres being held between 24 October 2011 and 26 October 2011.
 The film witnessed the largest international theatrical release for an Indian film as of 2011 and was preceded by high audience and commercial expectations.
 Upon release, Ra.One earned praise for the visual effects, action sequences, direction, music and the performances of Khan and Rampal, but criticism for the script.
-The film became the third highest-grossing Indian Hindi language film of 2011 domestically, the second highest-grossing Hindi film of 2011 worldwide, and broke a number of opening box office records.
+The film became the third-highest-grossing Indian Hindi language film of 2011 domestically, the second highest-grossing Hindi film of 2011 worldwide, and broke a number of opening box office records.
+It is also one of the highest grossing Indian superhero films.
 The film also earned more than ₹207 crore worldwide against a budget of ₹150 crore, and was a commercial success.
 It subsequently won a number of awards for its technical aspects, notably one National Film Award, one Filmfare Award and four International Indian Film Academy Awards.
-While initially mixed around its time of release, the film's reception has improved over the years.
+While initially mixed around its time of release, the film's reception has improved over the years, thus establishing it as a cult film.